Highlights from the Ratings and Financial Report for Designer Brands Inc. (DBI)

 DBI’s Market Performance

-DBI stocks went down by -3.44% for the week, with a monthly drop of -5.12% and a quarterly performance of -38.43%, while its annual performance rate touched -30.79%.
-The volatility ratio for the week stands at 4.03% while the volatility levels for the past 30 days are set at 4.34% for Designer Brands Inc. The simple moving average for the period of the last 20 days is -2.78% for DBI stocks with a simple moving average of -35.02% for the last 200 days.
+DBI stocks went up by 10.63% for the week, with a monthly jump of 6.40% and a quarterly performance of -28.22%, while its annual performance rate touched -23.82%.
+The volatility ratio for the week stands at 4.97% while the volatility levels for the past 30 days are set at 4.56% for Designer Brands Inc. The simple moving average for the period of the last 20 days is 8.23% for DBI stocks with a simple moving average of -27.29% for the last 200 days.

 Analysts’ Opinion of DBI